Wayne Hsiung

-Wayne Hsiung is an American activist and attorney.
-Hsiung is a co-founder of The Simple Heart Initiative and previously led the animal rights group Direct Action Everywhere (DxE), which he also co-founded.
-During his time as a lawyer, he worked with the law firms DLA Piper and Steptoe & Johnson, was a Searle Fellow and visiting assistant professor at the Northwestern University School of Law, and a National Science Foundation-funded graduate student at the Massachusetts Institute of Technology.
+Wayne Hsiung (born June 18, 1981) is an American lawyer and animal rights activist.
+He is a co-founder of The Simple Heart Initiative and previously led the animal rights group Direct Action Everywhere (DxE), which he also co-founded.
 Hsiung ran for mayor of Berkeley, California, in 2020, largely focused on the issue of animal rights, and earned 24% of the vote, defeated by incumbent Jesse Arreguin.

-Hsiung was incarcerated in November 2023 after being convicted of felony trespassing for his role in an open rescue of sick and dying chickens from Sunrise Farms in 2018.
-Prior to this trial, Hsiung had been found guilty of two felonies; in other jurisdictions he has faced charges of up to 60 years in prison.
-In the most serious case, Hsiung was offered resolution that involved no prison time, on the condition that he refrain from criticizing the company he had investigated, Smithfield Foods; he and co-defendant Paul Picklesimer refused the offer and were acquitted after trial in October 2022.

 Early life and education

 Hsiung's parents emigrated from Taiwan in the 1970s.
 His father did work involving vivisection for several years, which left a lasting impact on Hsiung and motivated him to become an animal rights activist.
 He also was influenced by Patty Mark, founder of Animal Liberation Victoria.

 Hsiung attended DePauw University when he was 16, graduating from the University of Chicago in 2001 with a Bachelor's degree in political science.
 He received a National Science Foundation graduate fellowship to study economics at the Massachusetts Institute of Technology, but he went on leave after his first year to pursue a joint JD/PhD.
 He attended the University of Chicago Law School with a focus on behavioral law and economics.
-After graduating, Hsiung taught at Northwestern's Pritzker School of Law as a visiting assistant professor.

 Career

 Law

 As a lawyer, Hsiung was involved in environmental activism and studied with legal scholar Eric Posner and economist Mark Duggan.
 He coauthored an analysis of the effect of climate change on nonhuman animals with behavioral law and economics scholar Cass Sunstein.
-Hsiung was suspended by the California State Bar in March 2024, but was reinstated in May 2024.
+He worked with the law firms DLA Piper and Steptoe & Johnson, was a Searle Fellow and visiting assistant professor at the Northwestern University School of Law.
+Hsiung was suspended by the California State Bar in March 2024, but reinstated in May.